bottlerocket-os/bottlerocket/INSTALL.md

 ## Launch!

-Now we can launch a Thar instance in our cluster!
+Now we can launch a Bottlerocket instance in our cluster!

 There are a few values to make sure you change in this command:
 * YOUR_KEY_NAME: your SSH keypair name, as registered with EC2
 * SUBNET_ID: the subnet you selected earlier
 * If you chose a public subnet, either add `--associate-public-ip-address` to the command, or attach an Elastic IP afterward.
 * SECURITY_GROUP_ID_1, SECURITY_GROUP_ID_2: the two security groups you found earlier
-* THAR-AMI-ID: the ID of the AMI you registered, or an Amazon-provided AMI ID
+* BOTTLEROCKET_AMI_ID: the ID of the AMI you registered, or an Amazon-provided AMI ID
 * userdata.toml: the path to the user data file you created earlier
 * INSTANCE_PROFILE_NAME: the instance profile created by `eksctl` for the cluster nodegroups.